JackMcGinty/for-the-child/README.md

 Sound Design, and Music | X
 Level counter, add more cards | X
 High score marker when it ends | X
-Background behind the cards, (use Unsplash for background?) | Design Plan Changed
+Background behind the cards, (use Unsplash for background?) | X
 |

 #